ProxySQL support for Galera

 1 row in set (0.00 sec)

-Colum Name | Description |
+Column Name Description

-writer_hostgroup | The id of the hostgroup that will contain all the Galera nodes that are active writers. |
+writer_hostgroup The id of the hostgroup that will contain all the members that are writer.

-reader_hostgroup | The id of the hostgroup that will contain all the Galera nodes that are readers i.e. nodes that are configured with read_only=1 in MySQL will be assigned to this hostgroup. |
+reader_hostgroup The id of the hostgroup that will contain all the members that are reader: nodes that have read_only=1 will be assigned to this hostgroup.

-max_writers | This parameter is used to control the number of nodes in the writer hostgroup: nodes in excess of this value will be put into the backup_writer_hostgroup. |
+max_writers Limit the amount of nodes in the writer hostgroup: nodes in excess of this value will be put into the backup_writer_hostgroup.

-- disk.mysql_galera_hostgroups: persistent config.
+• disk.mysql_galera_hostgroups: Persistent config.

 Galera monitor node flowchart

-Cluster monitor flowchart
+Cluster monitor cluster flowchart

 This chart describes how the cluster state changes when a change is detected in one node, or when configuration is changed:

-Node promotion order when using a single writer
+Node promotion order

 SST considerations

 As previously stated, ProxySQL only prevents a node from being moved to the OFFLINE_HOSTGROUP when the previously described conditions holds and the node is in DONOR state.
-To further clarify this, after an SST, a DONOR node can transition into JOINED state before reaching the SYNC state, the speed of this transition depends on how fast the node can catch up with the cluster.
-ProxySQL won’t prevent any node in the JOINED state from being moved to the OFFLINE_HOSTGROUP.
+To further clarify this, after an SST, a DONOR node can transition into JOINED state before reaching the SYNC state, the speed of this transition depends on how fast the node can catch up with the cluster, ProxySQL won’t prevent any node in the JOINED state from being moved to the OFFLINE_HOSTGROUP.

-Extra writers appear as SHUNNED
+Extra writers with SHUNNED status

 Extra info